This post was updated on July 18, 2022.

-Derived from the Spanish term for “a place for dancing,” Sarasota is an apt name for this Florida Gulf Coast city just south of the Tampa Bay area.
+The name “Sarasota” is thought to be derived from a Spanish term for “a place of dancing” — an apt name for this Florida Gulf Coast city just south of the Tampa Bay area.
 With a lively arts scene, gorgeous beaches, and a burgeoning business center, Sarasota is a magnet for people looking to relocate.
-If that sounds like you and you’re thinking about moving to Sarasota, read on to learn about what it’s like to live here.
+If that sounds like you, and you’re thinking about moving to Sarasota, read on to learn about what it’s like to live here.

-But first, take a virtual spin around Sarasota’s downtown and beaches:
+But before we get into the nitty gritty about living in Sarasota, Florida, let’s take a virtual spin around Sarasota’s downtown and beaches:

 SARASOTA AT A GLANCE

-- Perched along the Gulf of Mexico about an hour south of Tampa, the city of Sarasota covers 26 square miles of land in Sarasota County.
+- Perched along the Gulf of Mexico about an hour south of Tampa, the city of Sarasota covers around 15 square miles of land in Sarasota County.

-- The median household income in Sarasota is $48,000, but Longboat Key, a lovely stretch of beaches just off the Sarasota coast, boasts a median income of nearly $115,000, second in the state only to ultra-luxe Palm Beach.
+- The median household income in Sarasota is a little more than $56,000, but Longboat Key, a lovely stretch of beaches just off the Sarasota coast, boasts a median income of $108,000.

 1. EXPERTS AGREE: SARASOTA IS A SENSATIONAL PLACE FOR BOTH RETIREES AND FAMILIES

 Beautiful beaches, warm weather, and enviable recreational and cultural amenities earn Sarasota a spot on “best of” lists almost every year.
-In 2020, U.S. News and World Report honored the city as the best place to live in the U.S. for retirees, naming superb restaurants and shopping among its many attractions.
-And Sarasota appeals to plenty of other age groups, to be sure.
-The city came in second only to Naples as the best place to live for all ages in the Sunshine State.
+In the most recent 2021 edition, U.S. News & World Report honored the city as the best place to retire in the U.S., naming the superb offering of restaurants in Sarasota among its many attractions.
+And Sarasota isn’t just for retirees.
+In fact, it’s the top place to live in Florida for all ages, beating out ritzy Naples to the south and bustling Tampa Bay to the north and landing among the top 10 places to live in all the United States.

-People are paying attention: Based on PODS customer moves for 2020, Sarasota had the highest growth rate in Florida and the fifth-highest growth in the U.S.
+And people are paying attention: Based on PODS customer moves for 2022, Sarasota had the highest growth rate in Florida and the entire U.S.

 2. SOME OF THE MOST BEAUTIFUL BEACHES IN THE WORLD ARE IN SARASOTA